Zwiesel: History

 According to the legend, the first settlers were gold diggers.
 It was in 1255 that Zwiesel was first mentioned as a village with a wooden chapel.
 In 1280 the area was an important trading centre for goods to and from Bohemia.
-From the year 1313 on, Zwiesel was already designated to as a market municipality.
-On 11 September 1560, the municipality of Zwiesel was granted the coat of arms by the Duke of Bavaria, Albrecht V., which is valid still today.
+From 1313 on, Zwiesel was designated as a market municipality.
+On 11 September 1560, the municipality of Zwiesel was granted the coat of arms by the Duke of Bavaria, Albert V, which is valid still today.
 Philipp Apian indicated the place on his map of 1568 calling it "Zwisel".